z-aqib/machine-learning-algorithms/challenger1/dailycases.md

 model accuracy =  0.997494481086718
 roc score =  0.5264142921513115
 accuracy:

+## Case X - xgboost, bagging for loop
+- xgb.XGBClassifier()
+- xgboostANDbagging.ipynb is used, in which a for-loop is used and each bagging estimator is analysed to find the best bagging estimators. the LOWEST ROC one is chosen which is
+-
+- feature importance on top 35 features
+- simple imputer
+- maxabs scaler
+--xgbBagging1.csv

 ## Case A - adaboost, grid search for best estimators and learning rate
 - AdaBoostClassifier()